 Vineyard and Production

 Salon is still produced from its original vineyard of 1 ha in Le Mesnil-sur-Oger–dubbed “Jardin de Salon”–that Eugène-Aimé Salon bought and planted with chardonnay.
-It is combined with chardonnays from vine growers also in Le Mesnil-sur-Oger, for a production of just about 60,000 bottles per vintage.
+It is combined with 18 other parcels planted with chardonnays from vine growers also in Le Mesnil-sur-Oger, for a total of 15 hectares and production of just about 60,000 bottles per vintage.
 Pressing is carried out on-site with a traditional press used only for Salon and only the cuvée is retained as it contains the highest percentage of acidity.
 Every parcel is fermented separately, and the lees are kept in the wine to gain structure and last longer.
 Salon discontinued the use of oak barrels when President Depond, who is not a fan of wood for fine champagne, took over.
 Malolactic fermentation is typically avoided and Salon champagnes are never released before at least 10 years of aging when great complexity and the perfect marriage of acidity and fruit are reached.
 In fact, these superior blanc de blancs can age much, much longer, for additional complexity and pleasure.

 Salon is very rich and complex yet elegant and mineral, coming to represent the ultimate expression of long-aged blanc de blancs from the Côte des Blancs.
 It is often compared to the great wines of Burgundy, but with tiny bubbles.